realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Prompt 12
 Generate a hyper-realistic cinematic editorial portrait of the uploaded person (preserve exact real face, hairstyle, skin tone, and body identity no changes).Scene: dark moody studio with thick smoke drifting low across the floor, adding depth and mystery.
 Lighting: single dramatic beam from top-left, creating strong chiaroscuro shadows, with rim light outlining suit textures and jawline.

+Prompt 13
+Make my photo Overhead high angle 3:4 full-body shot of a man lying relaxed on the hood of an orange Lamborghini Urus in a dim basement garage.
+Wearing a crisp white open collar shirt, brown trousers, polished shoes, and a leather strap watch.
+Tattoo visible on forearm.
+Soft sunbeam lighting with natural reflections on car, cinematic warm color grading, shallow depth of field, creamy bokeh, hyper-realistic 8K detail, billionaire vibe.